ArTemmey/react-native-android-navigation/README.md

 4. `setCustomServiceEventName(eventName: string): Intent`

 	Use it separately to start [your custom Service](#adding-custom-tasks).
-Combining with others will be ignored.
+Combine with `setPackageName` if the target Service is inside another application.

 #### Extras